How To Choose Your Commuter Scooter

 Why should I buy a Commuter Scooter?

-‘Faster than walking, less sweaty than cycling’ seems to be the verdict that’s coming from the new rise of commuter scooters!
-Commuter scooters offer a brilliant alternative to the age-old public transport or car commute.
+‘Faster than walking, less sweaty than cycling’.
+Commuter scooters offer the perfect alternative to long walks, busy public transport or traffic-packed car journeys.

-We’ve picked out 6 benefits of using a commuter scooter -
+We’ve picked out the 6 main benefits of using a commuter scooter -

 Picking a Scooter for Your Journey

-Wheel Size – Differences in wheel size has a knock-on effect on top speed, acceleration and the effort of scooting.
-Bigger wheels are generally preferred for commuter scooters, as they get further faster, and handle cracks and bumps in the pavement much easier.
-As wheels cannot be collapsed however, they do add to the overall size of the scooter.
-Smaller wheels make for a more portable scooter and are easier to maneuver, however they do sacrifice speed and distance.
+Wheel Size - Differences in wheel size has a knock-on effect on top speed, acceleration and the effort of scooting.
+Bigger wheels are generally preferred for commuting, as they get further faster and offer a more comfortable ride.
+However, as wheels are not collapsible, they do add to the overall size of the scooter.
+Smaller wheels are more portable and easier to maneuver, but do sacrifice speed & ride smoothness.

 If you have any more questions, give us a call on 0121 501 1111 or get in touch through email@example.com!